pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 You can intervene and make manual corrections here on this screen or by navigating to [Your Event] → "Orders".

 **Option B: approving payments manually**

+Navigate to [Your Event] → "Orders".
+This page displays a list of all orders that have been placed in your shop.
+If orders have been placed and paid via bank transfer, they will be displayed here with the status yellow "💵 Pending" status tag.
+Click on the order code of one of those orders.
+This takes you to a page giving you detailed information on the order.
+Check the transaction data of your bank account.
+If your bank account's transaction data has a record that matches the order in question, click the :btn:✓ Mark as paid: button at the top of the page.
+Repeat this process for every order that shows up in the list on the "orders" page.